-- The Head of Group Health and Safety (HGHS) is the competent person appointed to oversee the management of safety and health across the Group and ensure that: - The CEO is informed of any significant risks or safety concerns present in the organisation. - We have a clear policy and an effective management system on safety and health with relevant information, guidance, and advice available to employees. - Risk assessment templates are in place to cover all the hazards identified in the business. - There is regular communication, consultation, and engagement with all employees in safety and health issues. - Regular audits, monitoring, and reviews take place to identify any areas of concern, to develop safe systems of working and to minimise the risk of ill health and harm being caused. - Our policies, procedures, and systems of work are adapted as necessary in the event of changes of legislation or additional risks being identified. - Training needs are regularly reviewed, and employees are supported in becoming competent in their role - Critical or serious incidents are fully investigated. - The work of the Safety, Health and Environment (SHE) Risk Managers is planned and effective - 2.5 The Safety, Health and Environment (SHE) Risk Managers provide safety and health information, advice, and guidance to support everyone in working safely and minimising harm and ensure that: - The Head of Group Health and Safety is informed of any hazards not covered in our management system or any difficulties in implementing any of our controls. - Employees have an awareness of our safety and health policies, procedures, and guidance documents and check these are being implemented. - Risk assessments are in place and effective for all hazards in the business. - We are communicating effectively, and employees are receiving the training, instruction, and information they need to understand the risks and work safely. - Safety training is effective and being given to those who need it. - Visits are undertaken so that we can monitor compliance with legislative and procedural requirements. - Accidents, dangerous occurrences, diseases, or other incidents that are notifiable are reported to the enforcing authority. - Assistance is provided to employees to investigate accidents or incidents. - The Head of Quality Assurance (QA) is responsible for overseeing the work of the Safety, Health and Environment (SHE) Team and ensures that: - Quality standards in the organisation are monitored and reported on. - The work of the SHE Team meets the objectives of the organisation. - We have clear policies and procedures in place for protecting staff health, safety and welfare and these are reviewed and communicated effectively. - 2.7 Line Managers oversee the management of safety and health within their area of control.
-They provide leadership and guidance to their teams to support everyone in working safely and minimising harm and ensure that: - They have a good knowledge of, and actively lead in the implementation of our safety and health policies and procedures. - All staff under their management have an awareness of the safety and health policies, procedures, and relevant risk assessments and these are being followed and integrated into operation practices - Suitable arrangements are in place for emergency situations and all employees are aware of the procedures to be followed. - We encourage a positive safety culture at all levels of the organisation where employees feel safe to raise and discuss concerns. - Their Line Manager or the HGSH is informed of any hazards not covered in our management system, safety concerns that cannot be effectively managed or any difficulties in implementing any of our controls. - Where premises and equipment are not in a safe and healthy condition, this is reported, and the
+At least one Health and Safety Representative is designated in their setting, and they are involved in management discussions and decisions about health and safety.
+Any contractors working at the setting are adequately managed and supervised.
+Safety concerns, accidents, incidents, injuries and near misses are recorded, reported, and investigated.
+All regulatory visits and any correspondence relating to these visits are notified to the SHE Team.
+2.4 The Head of Group Health and Safety (HGHS) is the competent person appointed to oversee the management of safety and health across the Group and ensure that: The CEO is informed of any significant risks or safety concerns present in the organisation.
+We have a clear policy and an effective management system on safety and health with relevant information, guidance, and advice available to employees.
+Risk assessment templates are in place to cover all the hazards identified in the business.
+There is regular communication, consultation, and engagement with all employees in safety and health issues.
+Regular audits, monitoring, and reviews take place to identify any areas of concern, to develop safe systems of working and to minimise the risk of ill health and harm being caused.
+Our policies, procedures, and systems of work are adapted as necessary in the event of changes of legislation or additional risks being identified.
+Training needs are regularly reviewed, and employees are supported in becoming competent in their role.
+Critical or serious incidents are fully investigated.
+The work of the Health and Safety Compliance Leads is planned and effective 2.5 Health and Safety Compliance Leads provide safety and health information, advice, and guidance to support everyone in working safely and minimising harm and ensure that: The Head of Group Health and Safety is informed of any hazards not covered in our management system or any difficulties in implementing any of our controls.
+Employees have an awareness of our safety and health policies, procedures, and guidance documents and check these are being implemented.
+Risk assessments are in place and effective for all hazards in the business.
+We are communicating effectively, and employees are receiving the training, instruction, and information they need to understand the risks and work safely.
+Safety training is effective and being given to those who need it.
+Visits are undertaken so that we can monitor compliance with legislative and procedural requirements.
+Accidents, dangerous occurrences, diseases, or other incidents that are notifiable are reported to the enforcing authority.
+Assistance is provided to employees to investigate accidents or incidents.
+2.6 The Head of Quality Assurance (QA) is responsible for overseeing the work of the Safety, Health and Environment (SHE) Team and ensures that: Quality standards in the organisation are monitored and reported on.
+The work of the SHE Team meets the objectives of the organisation.
+We have clear policies and procedures in place for protecting staff health, safety and welfare and these are reviewed and communicated effectively.
+2.7 Line Managers oversee the management of safety and health within their area of control.
+They provide leadership and guidance to their teams to support everyone in working safely and minimising harm and ensure that: They have a good knowledge of, and actively lead in the implementation of our safety and health policies and procedures.
+All staff under their management have an awareness of the safety and health policies, procedures, and relevant risk assessments and these are being followed and integrated into operation practices

-Document Number: SHEP06 Issue Date: 29/08/2024 Version Number: 02 Status: FINAL Next Review Date: September 2025 Page 4 Linked to Policy Number: See policy front page
+Document Number: SHEP06 Issue Date: January 2025 Version Number: 03 Status: FINAL Next Review Date: September 2025 Page 4 Linked to Policy Number: